Grace VanSlooten: College career

-During the 2022–23 season, in her freshman year, she appeared in 32 games, with 30 starts, and averaged 13.2 points, 5.6 rebounds and 1.8 assists per game, while shooting 46.5 percent from the field.
-She was one of only three Power 5 freshman to average at least 13.0 points and 5.0 rebounds while shooting 45.0 percent or better from the field.
+During the 2022–23 season, in her freshman year, she appeared in 32 games, with 30 starts, and averaged 13.2 points, 5.6 rebounds, and 1.8 assists per game, while shooting 46.5 percent from the field.
+She was one of only three Power 5 freshmen to average at least 13.0 points and 5.0 rebounds while shooting 45.0 percent or better from the field.
 She ranked second on the team in scoring and second in the conference among freshmen in scoring.
 She ranked fifth in program history among freshmen with 423 points, and third in program history among freshmen with 113 free throws.
-Following the season she was named to the Pac-12 all-freshman team.
-On December 20, 2022, during the semifinals of the San Diego Invitational against Arkansas she recorded 26 points and six rebounds.
+Following the season, she was named to the Pac-12 all-freshman team.
+On December 20, 2022, during the semifinals of the San Diego Invitational against Arkansas, she recorded 26 points and six rebounds.
 The next day, she scored a career-high 29 points in a game against Ohio State.
-She averaged 27.5 points per game at the San Diego Invitational, and was named the Pac-12 Freshman of the Week and Pac-12 Player of the Week.
+She averaged 27.5 points per game at the San Diego Invitational and was named the Pac-12 Freshman of the Week and Pac-12 Player of the Week.
 She became the third player in conference history to sweep both weekly awards, and the first to do so since Sabrina Ionescu on February 13, 2017.
 Following the season she was named to the Pac-12 all-freshman team.

-During the 2023–24 season, in her sophomore year, she started all 31 games, and averaged 15.0 points, 7.1 rebounds, 2.6 assists and 1.1 steals per game.
-She led the team in scoring, while scoring in double figures in 27 games.
+During the 2023–24 season, in her sophomore year, she started all 31 games and averaged 15.0 points, 7.1 rebounds, 2.6 assists, and 1.1 steals per game.
+She led the team in scoring, scoring in double figures in 27 games.
 She ranked second on the team with eight double-doubles.
-During conference play she averaged 14.4 points, 5.9 rebounds, 2.5 assists and 1.0 steals per game, and was named a Pac-12 honorable mention.
+During conference play, she averaged 14.4 points, 5.9 rebounds, 2.5 assists, and 1.0 steals per game, and was named a Pac-12 honorable mention.

 On April 15, 2024, VanSlooten transferred to Michigan State.
 During the 2024–25 season, in her junior year, she appeared in 31 games, with 23 starts, and averaged 15.5 points, 7.3 rebounds, 1.7 assists and 1.0 steals per game.
-On November 5, 2024, in her season debut for the Spartans, she scored 15 point, nine rebounds and two steals against Oakland.
+On November 5, 2024, in her season debut for the Spartans, she scored 15 points, grabbed 9 rebounds, and recorded 2 steals against Oakland.
 On November 27, 2024, during the championship game of the Acrisure Holiday Invitational against Vanderbilt, she scored a game-high 25 points and 10 rebounds, for her second double-double of the season.
 She also added a career-high five steals and four blocks.
-With her 25 points during the game she surpassed 1,000 career points.
+With her 25 points during the game, she surpassed 1,000 career points.
 Following the season she was named a second team All-Big Ten honoree by both the coaches and media.